 During the optimal of the pandemic, Charles Namba and Courtney Kaplan spent their days imagining about a 3rd dining establishment while hiking on Los Angeles’s tracks.
 The companions in service and life opened the izakaya Tsubaki in Echo Park in 2017 and debuted the alcohol consumption den Ototo following door 2 years later on.
 Even though it was unclear if either of the restaurants was going to make it through the lockdowns, the duo continued to brainstorm brand-new possibilities.
 “It seemed like an overall dream,” Kaplan says.

-1 Eater Los Angeles
+1 Eater Los Angeles2 French Japanese restaurant

 3 Kaplan